mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 1. Open an issue on the Plugin Marketplace Repository using [a pre-defined template for new plugins](https://github.com/mattermost/mattermost-marketplace/issues/new?template=update_plugin.md).
 The template contains the checklist above, so you can check the items.
 Please also point out which commit should be used for the review.
 You may cut a release candidate (RC) for the reviews.
 2. The  _owner_ submits a pull request to merge the upstream changes.
 Reviews are requested by the _owner_.
 The reviewers point out general discovered issues in the pull request or on the bug tracker of the community plugin.
 After all blocking issues are resolved, they approve the pull request.
-3. The pull request gets merged and `/mb cutplugin --repo $REP --tag $TAG` is run to build, sign and upload the approved commit of the plugin.
+3. The pull request gets merged and `/mb cutplugin --repo $REP --tag $TAG` is run to build, sign, and upload the approved commit of the plugin.
-4. The _owner_ opens a PR, which adds the plugin to `plugins.json` using `generator add $REP $TAG --community`.
-Only a functional review by one dev and one QA member is needed for this PR.
+4. The _owner_ opens a pull request, which adds the plugin to `plugins.json` using `generator add $REP $TAG --community`.
+Only a functional review by one dev and one QA member is needed for this pull request.
 5. Promotion via social media might happen on outstanding updates.

 ### Beta Plugins

-If a community plugin doesn’t make it through the review process, it may still be added to the Marketplace and marked as “Beta” via a label.
-The reviewers make a case by case decision if the quality of a plugin is sophisticated enough to be added to the Marketplace.
-Security and functional reviews and Items 1, 2, 3 and 5 from the [Product Requirements Checklist](#requirements-for-adding-community-plugin-to-the-marketplace) must be fulfilled for beta plugins.
+If a community plugin doesn’t make it through the review process, it may still be added to the Marketplace and marked as “Beta”.
+The reviewers decide whether the quality of a plugin is sophisticated enough to be added to the Marketplace on a case-by-case basis.
+Security and functional reviews and items 1, 2, 3, and 5 from the [Product Requirements Checklist](#requirements-for-adding-community-plugin-to-the-marketplace) must be fulfilled for Beta plugins.

-It must be made clear in the Marketplace UI that a plugin is in beta.
+It must be made clear in the Marketplace UI that a plugin is in Beta.
 Beta plugins must only be visible on Mattermost servers that support labels (i.e. Mattermost v5.20 or later).

 ### Security Issues

-Any security issues found in the plugin should be reported by email to `responsibledisclosure@mattermost.com` or sent directly to a member of the [security team](https://developers.mattermost.com/internal/rd-teams/#security-team) on the [Community Server](https://community.mattermost.com/).
+Any security issues found in the plugin should be reported by email to `responsibledisclosure@mattermost.com` or sent directly to a member of the [Security team](https://developers.mattermost.com/internal/rd-teams/#security-team) on the [Community Server](https://community.mattermost.com/).

 ### Take down Policy